SonderAu/argus-telemetry/README.md

 ---

+## 🛠️ Requirements

+- Windows 10/11 or Server 2016+
+- .NET 8 Runtime
+- Administrator privileges to install the MSI

 ## 🛰️ Telemetry Service

 The **TelemetryWorkerService** is a .NET 8 Windows service that collects, buffers, and exports system performance metrics.